EnesSenburc/EnesSenburc/README.md

 Backend Developer
 ------------------

 I was born in Kayseri and currently live in Istanbul.
-I have an interest in software development and strive to continuously improve myself in this field.
+I have an interest in backend development and strive to continuously improve myself in this field.
 In my spare time, I work on software projects as a hobby.

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [Website](http://enessenburc.com.tr)